diogo464/operator/README.md

 ## Limitations

-+ Only the first domain used in an ingress is exposed on the local network
++ Only the first domain used in an ingress is exposed on the local network.
++ Only the first ip address of a load balancer service is considered.

 ## Developing